jfritz25/Project3/app/src/main/java/com/example/project3/README.md

 As well as the user to select how many questions they will be asked using "+" and "-" to add or subtract the number of questions before pressing the "Start" Button to begin the game.

+To begin we took the previous 3 fragments and reduced it down to 2 fragments.

+Fragment 1 now starts as the original screen where the user is prompted to make a selection using the Radio Buttons for their arithmetic quiz.
-To begin we have added 3 fragments that show the differing stages of the player's placement in the app.
-Fragment 1 is the selection screen that contains Radio Buttons that help makes the selection easy and simple by the user.
-Then we have a '+' and '-' button to help them select how many questions they will be asked.
-Finally the large "Start" button is pressed to take them to the next screen to begin the arithmetic game!
+We kept the same functionalities as Project3 with the  '+' and '-' button to help them select how many questions they will be asked.
+As well as the
+"Start" button that, when pressed, takes them to the next screen to begin the arithmetic game!

 Fragment 2 handles the difficulty level as well as the operator selection to produce the right content for the user.
+The improvements made are including a sound that is made when the arithmetic performed by the user is correct they hear a higher pitched "ring" and when they get the question wrong they hear a harsher sounding "buzzer" noise.
+At the end of their session their performance is calculated and if they did better than 80% then they receive a congratulatory message.
+However if they score below 80% they are given an encouraging message to improve their abilities.

-Once they complete the total number of questions they press the "Done" button.
+Once they complete the total number of questions they are taken to the main screen where they are gretted by their performance message and a "Toast" with a similar corresponding popup message:
-This takes them to the final fragment page.
+- good work if they scored 80% or higher
+- bad, they need to continue working on their arithmetic

-Finally, Fragment 3 displays the score of the player and offers a "Retry" button to take them back to the start to play the game again!
+Fragment 1 is back and the user has the opportunity to  play the game again!

 ## Functionality
 '*' indicates tested in GIF